3mcloud/magellan-models/docs/querying.md

 A key focus of Magellan is providing the ability to seamlessly query resources on the backend API.
 Querying can be done through many different ways, and we'll cover the main ways here.

 For the purposes of this documentation, we will have the following set up in place.
-The resource in question will be `/samples` and we will have a `Sample` model.
-Additionally the `/samples` entities include a parsed set of relationships to `sample_set` and `tests` where there's a singular sample set and many tests for any given Sample entity.
-Tests and Sample Sets also have their own models under Magellan's returned models dict.
+The resource in question will be `/factions` and we will have a `Faction` model.
+Additionally the `/factions` entities include a parsed set of relationships to `units` and `universe` where there's a singular universe and many units for any given Faction entity.
+Universes and Units also have their own models under Magellan's returned models dict.
 We are also assuming the user configuration works properly in these examples below.

 ## Querying a single resource